Magic eraser is a great product for removing stains and dirt from surfaces. But, does magic eraser remove paint?

 Related Read: Can White Spirit Remove Paint?

-Magic eraser will remove paint transfer from a car.
-This is because the paint stain wasn’t coated on the car frame directly.
-This means the paint transfer will have weak bonding and can be easily removed using a magic eraser.
+Magic eraser will remove paint transfer from a paint.
+That’s because the paint transfer isn’t coated on the car frame directly.
+So, the paint will have a weak adhesion and can be removed with a magic eraser.

 However, you must test the magic eraser on the car paint first.
 This helps you to know if the magic eraser will remove the car paint too, or only the paint transfer.
 Apply the magic eraser to unnoticeable parts of your car frame; if it doesn’t remove the car paint, you are good to go.